-Just remember that, if you set your maximum CPC at 25 cents, you’ll never pay more than that for a click – but you might end up paying less.
+Just remember that if you set your maximum CPC at $0.25, you’ll never pay more than that for a click, but you could end up paying less.

 Also known as ad scheduling, dayparting is the practice of specifying when you want your ads to appear to prospective customers.
 Although your ads will still have to go through the ad auction process, you can tell Google when you want your ads to be displayed.

-This is especially useful for local businesses that want to drive customers to a physical location through their ads.
-If you run a bakery that closes at 7 p.m., for example, you may not want your ads to be shown outside your normal business hours.
+This is especially useful for local businesses that want to attract customers to a physical location through their ads.
+If you run a bakery that closes at 7pm, for example, you may not want your ads to be shown outside your normal business hours.
 Alternatively, you can specify that your ads run continually throughout the day, but allocate a greater portion of your daily budget for hours during which you want increased visibility.

 To learn more about dayparting and ad scheduling, check out this guide.

-Just as you can allocate more of your budget to certain times of day, you can also spend more of your budget on certain geographical areas.
+Just as you can allocate more of your Google Ads budget to certain times of day, you can also spend more of your budget on certain geographical areas.
 This technique is known as geotargeting.